 Sarajevo is located in Bosnia and Herzegovina.
 It is the capital city and it is also the largest by population.
 According to recent numbers, the population is just over 275,000 within the city limits.
 However, when taking the full metropolitan area into consideration, this number exceeds 555,000.

-When breaking down the population by ethnicity, the primary group that resides in the city of Sarajevo are Bosniaks.
+When breaking down the population of Sarajevo by ethnicity, the primary group that resides in the city of Sarajevo are Bosniaks.
 They make up over 80% of the population.
 There are also populations of Serbs, Croats, and other minority ethnic groups living within the capital city.

 The city has a population density of about 5,630 people per square mile.
 The Novo Sarajevo region is the most densely population, with over 19,000 residents per square mile.